RunLLM/gitbook/api-reference/sdk-reference/package-aqueduct/aqueduct.client.md

   >> schedule = aqueduct.hourly(minute: 0)
   engine:
-  The name of the compute integration (eg. "my_lambda_integration") this the flow will be computed on.
+  The name of the compute resource (eg. "my_lambda_resource") this the flow will be computed on.
   artifacts:
   All the artifacts that you care about computing.
 These artifacts are guaranteed